phadjido/CubismZ/README.md

 - The HDF5 file consists of `nbx * nby * nbz` 3D blocks
 - The input HDF5 file is compressed and stored to `<cz file>`
-- The threshold specifies how lossy the compression will be and depends on the lossy floating compressor used at the first substage.
+- The threshold specifies how lossy the compression will be and depends on the lossy floating compressor used at the first substage of CubismZ.
+More specically:
-  - Wavelets: wavelets coefficients with absolute value smaller than the threshold are decimated (range: [0, +inf)
+  - Wavelets: wavelets coefficients with *absolute value* smaller than the threshold are decimated.
-  - FPZIP: number of useful bits of the floating point numbers (range: up to 32/64)
+  - FPZIP: `threshold` denotes the number of useful bits of the floating point numbers (e.g. it must be equal to 32 for full accuracy of single precision datasets)
-  - ZFP: relative error
+  - ZFP: `threshold` specifies to the *absolute error* tolerance for fixed-accuracy mode.
-  - SZ: relateive error
+  - SZ: the (de)compression errors is limited to be within an *absolute error* defined by `threshold`
 - The wavelet type can optionally be specified using the `-wtype` option.
   The following options / wavelet types are supported
-  - 1: 4th order average interpolating wavelets
+  - 1: 4th order interpolating wavelets
   - 2: 4th order lifted interpolating wavelets
   - 3: 3rd order average interpolating wavelets (default)